girikgarg8/Airline-Booking-System/README.md

 **High level flow of the project**

 We started by identifying the functional and non-functional requirements of the project.
-We then designed the schema and identified four models: Airplane, City, Airport and Flight.
+We then designed the schema and identified five models: Airplane, City, Airport and Flight, Seats.
 We then setup these models and created CRUD APIs for each of these models.

 The attribute city_id in Airport is the foreign key which references the primary key id of City.
 There is a one to many relationship between these models (one city can have multiple airports) .
 So, we set up an association between these models by establishing the foreign key relationship using Sequelize ORM.